Kotla Mubarakpur Complex: Mubarak Shah's tomb

 A verandah, with three entrances, encloses the hall.
 The hall and the verandah are provided with supporting sloping buttresses at the corners.
 A sixteen sided fortification, with turrets in each corner, supports the low dome structure.
 The turrets are crowned by a lantern.
 Chattris (kiosks) in octagonal shape adorn the roof on each side.
 Three tiers of Quranic inscriptions adorn the springing of the ceiling of the dome.
 Though stunted in appearance, it is considered as a typical example of octagonal Sayyid tombs, which were popular during Lodi and Mughal periods.
 The overall effect of the tomb is of a pyramidal appearance.

+Kotla Mubarakpur mosque

 Adjoining the tomb, there is a "funerary mosque" meant as a venue for prayers, and making public addresses by the visitors to the tomb.
 The mosque is located on the west wall of the tomb.
-It has two bays depth wise and five bays width wise and is decorated with arches supported on pillars (see image).
+It has two bays depth wise and five bays width wise and is decorated with arches supported on pillars.